samuelrieder/jaswig.github.io/_posts/2017-04-08-partnership-Jaswig-Fully.markdown

 ## Products

 Until now, Jaswig has developed two commercial products, [the StandUp](http://www.jaswig.be/standup/) and the [MeetUp](http://www.jaswig.be/meetup/).
 And we’re working hard on our third one, [the SeatUp](http://www.jaswig.be/seatup/).
 But, customers asked for more products.
-They “demanded” a wider portfolio, and that’s why we joined forces with Fully, as their product portfolio is consists out an extensive array of high quality designs.
+They “demanded” a wider portfolio, and that’s why we joined forces with Fully, as their product portfolio consists of an extensive array of high quality designs.
 Products we are launching that'll hopefully cover the demand of our customers are:
 + The best electric standing desk according to [WireCutter](http://thewirecutter.com/reviews/best-standing-desk/) called [Jarvis](http://www.jaswig.be/jarvis/)
 + A standing desk converter called [Cooper](http://www.jaswig.be/Cooper/)